 Padparadscha sapphires are those sapphires that have a particular mix of orange and pink colour.
 Padparadscha is the rarest of all sapphire colours and hence command a high price.
+It is one of the most expensive gemstones, often being higher in price than similar dimension diamond.

-Padparadscha sapphires are a rare gemstone that is admired by gemstone connoisseurs and collectors and are used in creating fine jewellery.
+Padparadscha sapphires are a rare gemstone that is admired by gemstone connoisseurs and collectors alike and are used in creating fine jewellery.

 It is called Padmaraga in Sri Lanka, but around the world it is more commonly known as Padparadscha sapphire.
 The name Padmaraga is derived from Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected from the gemstone.